 Lying to the north you have Istanbul, home to the Hagia Sophia which has stood for nearly 1,500 years.
 This once Eastern Orthodox cathedral would later become an Ottoman imperial mosque and now stands as a museum frequented by nearly every traveller passing through Istanbul.
 Visitors can also witness the equally impressive Blue Mosque nearby.

-You will find several Catholic and Orthodox churches which offer Christmas masses including St. Anthony of Padua Cathedral and St. Helena’s Chapel.
+You will find several Catholic and Orthodox churches that offer Christmas masses including St. Anthony of Padua Cathedral and St. Helena’s Chapel.

 La Sagrada Família

-No visit to Barcelona would be complete without seeing the ironically unfinished Roman Catholic Church.
-Although technically not a cathedral, we had to include this incredible masterpiece of Antoni Gaudí.
+No visit to Barcelona is complete without seeing the iconic, yet unfinished, Roman Catholic Church, La Sagrada Família.
+Although not technically a cathedral, this masterpiece by Antoni Gaudí is a must-visit.

-Every year starting around the end of November, you will find a Christmas market held in front of the church which offers hundreds of stalls selling everything from Christmas trees to handmade gifts as well as the chance to meet Santa.
-The Church is open on Christmas day and always offers stunning colourful lights which are cast from the many stained glass windows which will rival any Christmas light display.
+Starting from the end of November each year, a Christmas market is held in front of the church.
+This market features hundreds of stalls selling everything from Christmas trees to handmade gifts, and even offers the chance to meet Santa.
+The church is open on Christmas Day and showcases stunning colourful lights cast from its many stained glass windows, rivalling any Christmas light display.

 Notre Dame de Paris